sinjinablueshirt/reverb_backend/context/design/concepts/UserAuthentication/testing.md/steps/file.0a6486e9.md

         "Logged in user ID should match the re-registered user ID.", );
       console.log(
-        `✅ Assertion: User '${userToReregister}' successfully logged in with new password after re-registration.`, );
+        `Assertion: User '${userToReregister}' successfully logged in with new password after re-registration.`, );

       // 7.
 Attempt to login with the first password (should fail for the re-registered user)